 Since the beginning of its industrial development not long after the American Revolution, many residents of Providence and the surrounding Olneyville neighborhood worked in mill buildings around Dike Street, some of which still stand today.
 Currently, the Dike Street Area has an active community of residents, property owners, and businesses who are interested in the area’s revitalization.
-This effort is a continuation of needs identified in the City’s 2015 Special Area Plan and will help prepare the area for the completion of the 6-10 Connector project immediately to the area’s east.
+This assessment was a continuation of needs identified in the City’s 2015 Special Area Plan and helped prepare the area for the completion of the 6-10 Connector project immediately to the area’s east.

-As part of the 6-10 Connector project, the Rhode Island Department of Transportation will build a pedestrian bridge connecting the easternmost end of Dike Street over the Northeast Corridor railroad tracks to the east side of the highway, where it will connect to a new shared use path extension of the Washington Secondary Bike Path.
+As part of the 6-10 Connector project, the Rhode Island Department of Transportation is building a pedestrian bridge connecting the easternmost end of Dike Street over the Northeast Corridor railroad tracks to the east side of the highway, where it will connect to a new shared use path extension of the Washington Secondary Bike Path.
 In the City’s Great Streets Plan, this bridge provides an important connection for Silver Lake within the Urban Trail Network.
-The City is also evaluating the potential for a new shared-use path connection for people walking and biking from Pilsudski Street in Silver Lake to the new Dike Street pedestrian bridge.
+The assessment also evaluated a potential new shared-use path connection for people walking and biking from Pilsudski Street in Silver Lake to the new Dike Street pedestrian bridge.
 The bridge is scheduled to be completed in 2023.

-Once the 6-10 Connector project is complete, the City plans to evaluate major improvements to the intersection of Westminster St, Broadway, Valley St, and Troy St. While some improvements to Westminster Street through Olneyville Square will be included in the 2022 assessment project, more comprehensive changes to that intersection will be part of a separate project.
+Once the 6-10 Connector project is complete, the City plans to evaluate major improvements to the intersection of Westminster St, Broadway, Valley St, and Troy St. Studying those comprehensive changes was not included in the assessment but will be part of a separate project.

 - Sign up for the project email list

-- Virtual kickoff community meeting – January 25th at 6:00pm: Recording and Q&A transcript
+- Virtual kickoff community meeting – January 25th: Recording and Q&A transcript

 - Other community meetings will be listed here when dates are finalized